Tesla with Autopilot slams into truck stopped at red light

-SOUTH JORDAN, Utah (AP) — A Tesla sedan with a semi-autonomous Autopilot feature has rear-ended a fire department truck at 60 mph (97 kph) apparently without braking before impact, but police say it's unknown if the Autopilot feature was engaged.
+A Tesla sedan with a semi-autonomous Autopilot feature has rear-ended a fire department truck at 97 kph apparently without braking before impact, but police say it's unknown if the Autopilot feature was engaged.

 The cause of the Friday evening crash, involving a Tesla Model S and a fire department mechanic truck stopped at a red light, was under investigation, said police in South Jordan, a suburb of Salt Lake City.